Westchester Power Program Update

 Participating Communities

-As of 2022, Westchester Power has grown to 29 communities accounting for 145,000 Westchester electric customers, representing 40% of the county residents.
+As of the end of 2024, Westchester Power has 26 participating communities accounting for about 130,000 Westchester electric customers, representing 40% of the county residents.

 There are three electricity supply groupings:

-- Con Edison Municipalities (except for Yonkers): Ardsley, Bedford, Croton-on-Hudson, Dobbs Ferry, Town of Greenburgh, Hastings-on-Hudson, Irvington, Larchmont, Town of Mamaroneck, Village of Mamaroneck, Village of Mount Kisco, New Castle, City of New Rochelle, Town of Ossining, Village of Ossining, City of Peekskill, Village of Pelham, Pleasantville, City of Rye, Rye Brook, Sleepy Hollow, Tarrytown, Tuckahoe, City of White Plains
+- Con Edison Municipalities (except for Yonkers): Ardsley, Bedford, Croton-on-Hudson, Dobbs Ferry, Town of Greenburgh, Hastings-on-Hudson, Irvington, Larchmont, Town of Mamaroneck, Village of Mamaroneck, New Castle, City of New Rochelle, Town of Ossining, Village of Ossining, City of Peekskill, Village of Pelham, Pleasantville, City of Rye, Rye Brook, Sleepy Hollow, Tarrytown, Tuckahoe, City of White Plains

-- NYSEG Municipalities: Bedford, Lewisboro, North Salem, Pound Ridge, Somers
+- NYSEG Municipalities: Bedford, North Salem, Pound Ridge

 - City of Yonkers